V-Squared/V-Squared.github.io/plan/true-north.md

 # Where True North fits into V²Agile

-- [V²Agile System](https://v-squared.github.io/plan/agile/) 7 Layer Agile Management System
+- [V²Agile System](https://v-squared.github.io/plan/agile/) is an Agile Management System with a 7 Layer
    - [True North Article](https://v-squared.github.io/plan/true-north/)
      - **L1: True North:** Where we want to be *← You are here*
    - [Road Map Book](https://v-squared.github.io/plan/road-map/)